 - Mix the well-drained napa cabbage and the kimchi paste together with your hand (I wear a plastic glove).
 Mix with gentle pressure and squeeze the cabbage so that it absorbs the color and flavor of the kimchi paste very well.
 Transfer to a serving plate and serve immediately with an extra sprinkling of sesame seeds.

-- Keep the fresh kimchi in airtight containers (I used two Weck jars, 850 ml and 580 ml) and store in the refrigerator for up to 7 days.
+- Keep the fresh kimchi in airtight containers (I use 2 Weck jars, 850 ml and 580 ml) and store in the refrigerator for up to 7 days.